The History of the Ring Finger—and Where to Wear Your Engagement Ring

 The Origins of How to Wear Wedding Rings and Engagement Rings

-Like many stories from a long time ago, wedding rings' origins are murky and unclear since much of the ancient documentation didn’t make it through the countries of evolution.
-However, according to Toni Zehrer, the senior vice president and chief merchandising officer for Signet Jewelers, some research indicates rings were derived from Ancient Egypt, dating back thousands of years.
-During this period, she says Egyptian ouroboros rings portrayed a serpent swallowing its tail, which was their symbol of eternity.
-"They believed the ring, or eternal circle, is symbolic of the eternal love and nature of a marriage and the open center was said to be a portal for the couple to explore life together," she explains.
+Like many stories from ancient times, the origin of wedding rings is murky and unclear, since much of the documentation didn’t make it through centuries of evolution.
+However, according to Toni Zehrer, the senior vice president and chief merchandising officer for Signet Jewelers, some research indicates that wedding rings were derived from ancient Egypt, dating back thousands of years.
+During this period, she says Egyptian rings portrayed a serpent swallowing its tail, which was called 'ouroboros' and symbolized eternity.
+"They believed the ring, or eternal circle, is symbolic of the eternal love and nature of a marriage, and the open center was said to be a portal for the couple to explore life together," she explains.

-However, the marriage proposal wasn’t part of the ritual until the Middle Ages.
-And believe it or not, it wasn’t until the 20th century in North America that couples started giving one another rings.
-Up until then, it was mostly about the wife wearing a band, and husbands were often ring-less.
+However, the formal marriage proposal wasn’t part of the ritual until the Middle Ages.
+And believe it or not, it wasn’t until the 20th century in North America that couples started giving one another diamond engagement rings.
+Up until then, it was mostly about the wife wearing a simple band, and husbands were often ring-less.
 What caused this shift?
-According to ring expert Tiina Smith, the founder of Tiina Smith Jewelry, the United States began the tradition in the 1940s, when soldiers leaving for war wanted something to remind them of waiting for them back home.
+According to ring expert Tiina Smith, the founder of Tiina Smith Jewelry, the United States began the tradition in the 1940s when soldiers leaving for war wanted something to remind them of their loved ones waiting for them back home.

-Also, up until the last one hundred years, rings were a symbol of ownership—something modern-day feminists would snuff at.
+Also, up until the last century, rings were a symbol of ownership—something modern-day feminists would snuff at.
 As Rosy Nuboer, the romance planning manager at the Hyatt Regency Aruba Resort Spa and Casino, explains, weddings were seen as a security deposit of a promise or a contract between a couple and their families.
-"Weddings now represent the official bond of marriage, and wedding rings are by the couples for the rest of their lives," she explains.
-"Wedding rings symbolize a beginning of a journey together filled with wonder, surprises, laughter, tears, celebration, grief and joy.
+"Weddings now represent the official bond of marriage, and wedding rings are [worn] by the couples for the rest of their lives," she explains.
+"Wedding rings symbolize a beginning of a journey together filled with wonder, surprises, laughter, tears, celebration, grief, and joy.
 These rings reflect the warmth of the two lives that flow through the rings that are joined in one unbroken circle."

-The Left vs. Right Debate: What Finger Does the Engagement Ring and Wedding Band Go On?
+The Left vs. Right Debate: What Hand Does the Engagement Ring Go On?

-Believe it or not, there is historical documentation of wedding rings being worn on different fingers, including the index finger and thumb, according to Smith.
-However, today, it’s most commonly worn on the fourth finger of the left hand, depending on where you’re located in the world.
-(Hence why we call said digit the ‘ring finger’ or 'wedding ring finger'.)
+There is historical documentation of wedding rings not only being worn on different hands, but different fingers too, including the index finger and thumb, according to Smith.
+Today, it’s most commonly worn on the fourth finger of the left hand, depending on where you’re located in the world (hence why we call said digit the ‘ring finger’ or 'wedding ring finger').

 However, today, in many Eastern cultures, Testwuide says the right hand is where people choose to display their wedding band.
-This also includes certain countries in Europe, like Denmark, Norway, Italy, Spain, and so on.
-“This dates back to Ancient Rome where it was believed the left hand was not reliable and some cultures in India saw it as unclean," she explains.
+This also includes many countries in Europe, like Denmark, Norway, Poland, Italy, and Spain.
+"This dates back to ancient Rome where it was believed the left hand was not reliable, and some cultures in India saw it as unclean," she explains.